The Diary of Anaïs Nin: Mirages: The Unexpurgated Diary of Anais Nin, 1939–1947

 Mirages, published in 2013 by Swallow Press, opens at the dawn of World War II, when Nin fled Paris, where she had lived for fifteen years with her husband, banker Hugh Guiler, and ends in 1947 when she meets Rupert Pole, the man who would be “the One,” the lover who would satisfy her insatiable hunger for connection.
 In the middle looms a period Nin describes as “hell,” during which she experiences a kind of erotic madness, a delirium that fuels her search for love.
 At times desperate and suicidal, Nin finds life more fulfilling when it conforms to her dreams—a series of mirages she conjures to avoid reality, the horrors of war, and an America she finds abysmally immature.
 Often in a state of semi-delirium where she finds herself drowning in her unconscious, she writes that she needs love so abnormally that it all seems natural to keep several relationships going at once, all the one and the same love.
 Her lovers included Henry Miller, 17-year-old Bill Pinckard, Edmund Wilson, and dozens of others, including an emotionally charged, but physically unfulfilled, relationship with Gore Vidal.
 As a child suffering abandonment by her father, Nin wrote, “Close your eyes to the ugly things,” and, against a horrifying backdrop of war and death, Nin combats the world’s darkness with her own search for light.
 Mirages collects, for the first time, the story that was cut from all of Nin’s other published diaries, particularly volumes 3 and 4 of The Diary of Anaïs Nin, which cover the same time period.
 Mirages answers the questions Nin readers have been asking for decades: What led to the demise of Nin’s love affair with Henry Miller?
 Just how troubled was her marriage to Hugh Guiler?
 What is the story behind Nin’s “children,” the effeminate young men she seemed to collect at will?
 Mirages is a deeply personal story of heartbreak, despair, desperation, carnage, and deep mourning, but it is also one of courage, persistence, evolution, and redemption that reaches beyond the personal to the universal.

 Trapeze: The Unexpurgated Diary of Anaïs Nin, 1947–1955

-Trapeze, (2017, Swallow Press), marks the start of what Nin came to call her “trapeze life,” swinging between her long-time husband, Hugh Guiler, in New York and her lover, Rupert Pole, in California, a perilous lifestyle she continued until her death in 1977.
-Today what Nin did seems impossible, and what she sought perhaps was impossible: to find harmony and completeness within a split existence.
-It is a story of daring and genius, love and pain, largely unknown until now.
+Trapeze, (2017, Swallow Press), marks the start of what Nin came to call her “trapeze life,” swinging between her long-time husband, Hugh Guiler, in New York and her lover, Rupert Pole, in California, a lifestyle she continued until her death in 1977.